st3llabr1/juncture-digital-TAEP/README.md

        url="https://upload.wikimedia.org/wikipedia/commons/0/0f/1665_Girl_with_a_Pearl_Earring.jpg">
 ## Map

 All notebooks in this collection were found at Edison's Glenmont Estate, located in West Orange, New Jersey.
-It is the current site of [Edison National Historical Park] (https://www.nps.gov/edis/index.htm).
+It is the current site of [Edison National Historical Park](https://www.nps.gov/edis/index.htm).
 <param ve-entity eid="Q220">
 <param ve-map center="Q220" zoom="10" prefer-geojson>